EQWorks/flaat-tracing/README.md

 *   Bluetooth handshakes between devices are stored locally.
 *   COVID-19 positive individuals are verified through their devices by means of a token generated by health officials.
 *   Users are explicitly asked for consent to transmit their data in order to notify anyone that they have come in contact with.
-*   Finally, geolocation for mapping high-risk areas can also be utilized in a privacy centric manner.
+*   Geolocation for mapping high-risk areas can also be utilized in a privacy centric manner.
 Locally run heuristic techniques can be used that would strip out personally identifiable user information (such as home addresses, etc.) and ensure that the users’ privacy remains intact while still being able to provide public health officials with extremely valuable and relevant data.
+*   Finally, in light of recent collaborative efforts by Apple and Google in crafting a comprehensive contact tracing platform, any such mechanism must be flexible enough to integrate with (or even adopt) the Exposure Notification System proposed by the two companies<sup>[8]</sup>.
+This system is, in principle at least, very similar to the TCN protocol and does not contradict the characteristics and requirements laid down by the TCN Coalition.

 This process offers the following undeniable advantages — it minimizes the data collected only to the bare minimum for the purpose at hand, it requires explicit user consent for any transmission of data and finally, it only notifies people of an immediate health risk.
 We are hopeful that these three facets of the system being proposed here will engender the general populace’s trust in the application, making it an effective tool with which to combat the spread of COVID-19.